Joe Caletti

-Career
+Club career

 Caletti joined Brisbane Roar in January 2016 after previously playing for the FFA Centre of Excellence, where he was named Player of the Season twice.
 At the age of 18, he debuted for Brisbane Roar.
 In mid 2019, Caletti was released by Brisbane Roar and was without club for a few months before signing for 3rd tier club Florø in Norway.

-Caletti is a former captain of the Australia national under-17 football team, captaining the team at 2015 FIFA U-17 World Cup in Chile.

-In 25 July 2022, Caletti signed to Kantō Soccer League club Tochigi City FC from Adelaide United.
+In 25 July 2022, Caletti signed for Kantō Soccer League club Tochigi City from Adelaide United.